 Pay a visit to Aachen!
+Lots of people travel to Germany, visit Berlin, Munich, and the Black Forest.
+But there are many other cool destinations that are definitely overlooked.
 When Covid started, I hoped that it wouldn’t get all that bad.
 Maybe it would be like a flu season, and we would be able to travel again in the summer.
 It was a hope that didn’t last long.
 Not being able to travel for me has admittedly been the worst part of all the limitations the virus gave us.
 Travelling means much more to me than just going abroad or spending a vacation elsewhere.

 Bitten by the Travel Bug